KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 #### Each-prior

-In the previous section we have seen a function `ratios()` that takes a vector and produces the ratios of the adjacent elements.
-A similar function called `deltas()` produces the differences between the adjacent elements:
+In the previous section we saw a function `ratios()` that takes a vector and returns the ratios between adjacent items.
+A similar function `deltas()` returns the differences between adjacent items.
 ```python
 >>> q.deltas([1, 3, 2, 5])
 k('1 2 -1 3')
 ```
-These functions are in fact implemented in q by applying the `prior` adverb to the division (`%`) and subtraction functions respectively:
+These functions are in fact implemented in q by applying the `prior` adverb to the division (`%`) and subtraction functions respectively.
 ```python
 >>> q.ratios == q('%').prior and q.deltas == q('-').prior
 True